Categories

 Assumptions

 We assume that, on average, remote employees use one laptop (60W), one monitor (10W), and one task light (20W) to perform work activities for 8 hours per day and 261 days per year.
 We also assume that one third of a household member's energy use is attributable to work-from-home activities, such as space heating and cooling, overhead lighting, preparing food and beverages during the workday and water use-related energy.
+If there is not a selected country for the given location, then average annual U.S. household consumption values are applied.

 Limitations